 James Pascall was one of the largest sugar confectionery manufacturers in Britain.
 It remains a leading sweets brand in Australia.

 James Pascall (1838 – 1918) was born into a Quaker family, the son of a Croydon baker.
-Pascall worked for the Quaker firm of Cadbury as an agent before establishing his own confectionery business with his brother Arthur.
+Pascall worked for the Quaker firm of Cadbury as a salesman before establishing his own confectionery business with his brother Arthur Pascall.
 The brothers had been taught how to make sweets by their father.
 The first premises was a small two room shop on Wells Street, off Oxford Street, London.

 Many leading Victorian confectioners were Quakers, not just Cadbury but also Rowntree, Fry and Terry.
 They promoted sweets as an alternative to alcohol.

-The business proved successful, and in 1877 operations were relocated to a larger site at Valentine Place on Blackfriars Road.
+The business proved successful, and operations were relocated to a larger site at Valentine Place on Blackfriars Road from 1877.
 Ten years later there were 300 employees, mostly women.

-In 1887 a simple-minded employee deliberately burned down the factory, causing £20,000 worth of damage (£2.5 million in 2015), and leaving only the offices intact.
+A simple-minded employee deliberately burned down the factory in 1887, causing £20,000 worth of damage (£2.5 million in 2015), and leaving only the offices intact.
 Rival confectionery manufacturers offered Pascall the use of their factories as a stop-gap measure.

 By the turn of the century, one of the company’s most successful lines was Golden Maltex, a malt extract confectionery product.
 In marketing, the company focused on the purity of its products.